Has asset-based finance been overlooked?

 Venture lenders in the US such as Silicon Valley Bank and Hercules are experiencing increasing success.
 It is also becoming a popular source of financing in South-East Asia.
 For example, Genesis Alternative Ventures, SE Asia’s first private venture debt fund, has launched a debt business targeting the booming startup market.
 It intends to raise some US$70 million over the next 12 months.

 While venture debt funds are a good way of quickly raising additional capital, it is expensive.
 Often venture debt managers insist on either some warrants or options over the company’s equity as security for the loan or to lower the interest rate they charge.
 This can result in founders losing control of their company if the debt and interest are not repaid.

-Asset-based finance (ABF) a very strong option
+Is Asset-based finance (ABF) a strong option?

 Compared to the varying forms of alternative finance that have emerged since the GFC, ABF in all its forms, including factoring and invoice discounting, has some clear advantages.
 Probably most importantly, it has capacity to provide significant funds far in excess of its younger rivals.
 Globally, estimates for last year put the overall volume of invoice factoring and asset-based lending at US$3 trillion, up 7% from 2017.

 The sector is enjoying a strong period of global growth, particularly in the emerging economies of Central and Eastern Europe, Africa, and Asia-Pacific which are lacking in banking infrastructure.
 In the developed world there is strong growth too.
 In the UK, for example, the growing popularity of asset-based finance has led to advances increasing 13% year-on-year to just over £22bn.